 You can purchase Memory Maker before your trip for $169, or you can purchase it during your trip for $199.

 If you have an annual pass, you can purchase Memory Maker as an add on to your pass for $99.

 When you purchase this package you are given the rights to all of the digital photopass photos taken of you during your trip.
 Your My Disney Experience account will automatically be updated with photos taken by photopass photographers, ride photos, and ride videos from your trip.

 Have a photopass photographer capture a photo of you and your group (don't worry.. you'll see them all over the park.
 And the My Disney Experience app can help you find photographers as well).

 Once they take the photo, they will scan your Magic Band.

 Don't have a magic band?
-The photographer can scan your park ticket card, as long as it is linked to your My Disney Experience account.
+The photographer can scan your park ticket card, or your ticket on your phone, as long as it is linked to your My Disney Experience account.